I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ndischimney/nc-ndischimney-tcp_offload_event_handler.md

 `EventType`

 The event being indicated as one of the following TCP_OFFLOAD_EVENT_TYPE values:

+#### TcpIndicateDisconnect

+Indicates that the remote host initiated a graceful disconnect by sending a FIN segment on the
+       connection.

+#### TcpIndicateRetrieve

+Indicates that the offload target is requesting the host stack to terminate the offload of a TCP
+       connection.

+#### TcpIndicateAbort

+Indicates that the remote host initiated an abortive disconnect by sending an acceptable RST
+       segment on the connection.

+#### TcpIndicateSendBacklogChange

+Indicates a change in the preferred send backlog size.

 `EventSpecificInformation`

 Specifies additional information about the event being indicated as follows:

+#### TcpIndicateDisconnect

+Not meaningful.

+#### TcpIndicateRetrieve

+Indicates the reason for the upload request as a TCP_UPLOAD_REASON value.
+For more information,
+       see
+       <mshelp:link keywords="netvista.ndistcpoffloadeventhandler" tabindex="0"><b>
+       NdisTcpOffloadEventHandler</b></mshelp:link>.

+#### TcpIndicateAbort

+Not meaningful.

+#### TcpIndicateSendBacklogChange

+Specifies the optimum number of send data bytes that the host stack should have outstanding at
+       the offload target in order to achieve the best data throughput.

 ## Return Value